Ulcer Index

 Some are based on absolute rather than percentage price changes,

-which distorts results over periods with strong price trends (e.g. Average
+which distorts results over longer periods with strong price trends (e.g. Average

 Maximum Retracement).